clintb/LockNav/README.md

-LockNav
+LockNav : A jQuery Plugin
 =======

-This is a jQuery Plugin that can be used to help control how a web page behaves when the end user clicks refresh or uses the back button.
+This is a jQuery Plugin that can be used to help control how a web page will behave when end users click refresh or use the back button of a web browser.

 Demonstration: http://clintbray.com/ShareItems/LockNav/